hdimitrieski/e-shop/README.md

     ~ docker-compose -f docker-compose.services.yml up --build

 ## Run imaging service (optional)

-We use [Thumbor](https://github.com/thumbor/thumbor) imaging service.
-It enables on-demand crop, resizing and flipping of images.
-All catalog item images are stored in Thumbor.
+We use [imgproxy](https://imgproxy.net/) service to resize images on-the-fly.
+It is a fast and secure standalone server for resizing and converting remote images.

+All catalog item images are stored in [Minio](https://github.com/minio/minio).
+Minio is an object storage server.
+It is compatible with Amazon S3, so it can be used with imgproxy.

+The images are uploaded to Minio via [Image Service](infrastructure/image-service).

-If you don't run this service, the catalog items won't be able to fetch their corresponding images.
+If you don't run these services, the spa client won't be able to fetch catalog item images.

-Run imaging service:
+Run imgproxy and Minio services:

     ~ cd docker
     ~ docker-compose -f docker-compose.img.yml up

-You can access imaging service at http://localhost:8887.
-To upload an image, you need to make a POST request to "/image" endpoint, and add request header: "Slug: IMAGE_NAME".

-    ~ curl -i -X POST http://localhost:8887/image \
-      -H "Slug: image_name" \
-      -H "Content-Type: application/x-www-form-urlencoded" \
-      --data-binary "@image.jpg"

-After a response is returned with status code 201, check its location header for the location where you can access the uploaded image.
+You can access Minio at http://localhost:8086, and imgproxy at http://localhost:8887.

 ## ELK (optional)
 We use [ELK](https://www.elastic.co/what-is/elk-stack) for log analysis.